nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <h4>note</h4>

 Windows FNT: The nominal size given in a FNT font is not reliable.
-If the driver finds it incorrect, it sets &lsquo;size&rsquo; to some calculated values, and &lsquo;x_ppem&rsquo; and &lsquo;y_ppem&rsquo; to the pixel width and height given in the font, respectively.
+If the driver finds it incorrect, it sets &lsquo;size&rsquo; to some calculated values, and `x_ppem` and `y_ppem` to the pixel width and height given in the font, respectively.

 TrueType embedded bitmaps: &lsquo;size&rsquo;, &lsquo;width&rsquo;, and &lsquo;height&rsquo; values are not contained in the bitmap strike itself.
 They are computed from the global font parameters.